Floppy disk: 8-inch

+5¼-inch

-In 1976, Shugart Associates introduced the 5¼-inch FDD.
-By 1978, there were more than ten manufacturers producing such FDDs.
+In 1976, Shugart Associates introduced the 5¼-inch floppy disk drive.
+By 1978, there were more than ten manufacturers producing such drives.
 There were competing floppy disk formats, with hard- and soft-sector versions and encoding schemes such as differential Manchester encoding (DM), modified frequency modulation (MFM), M2FM and group coded recording (GCR).
 The 5¼-inch format displaced the 8-inch one for most uses, and the hard-sectored disk format disappeared.
 The most common capacity of the 5¼-inch format in DOS-based PCs was 360 KB (368,640 bytes) for the Double-Sided Double-Density (DSDD) format using MFM encoding.

 In 1984, IBM introduced with its PC/AT the 1.2 MB (1,228,800 bytes) dual-sided 5¼-inch floppy disk, but it never became very popular.
-IBM started using the 720 KB double density 3½-inch microfloppy disk on its Convertible laptop computer in 1986 and the 1.44 MB high-density version with the IBM Personal System/2 (PS/2) line in 1987.
+IBM started using the 720 KB double density 3½-inch microfloppy disk on its Convertible laptop computer in 1986 and the 1.44 MB (1,474,560 bytes) high-density version with the IBM Personal System/2 (PS/2) line in 1987.
 These disk drives could be added to older PC models.
 In 1988, Y-E Data introduced a drive for 2.88 MB Double-Sided Extended-Density (DSED) diskettes which was used by IBM in its top-of-the-line PS/2 and some RS/6000 models and in the second-generation NeXTcube and NeXTstation; however, this format had limited market success due to lack of standards and movement to 1.44 MB drives.

 Throughout the early 1980s, limits of the 5¼-inch format became clear.
 Originally designed to be more practical than the 8-inch format, it was becoming considered too large; as the quality of recording media grew, data could be stored in a smaller area.
 Several solutions were developed, with drives at 2-, 2½-, 3-, 3¼-, 3½- and 4-inches (and Sony's 90 × 94 mm disk) offered by various companies.
 They all had several advantages over the old format, including a rigid case with a sliding metal (or later, sometimes plastic) shutter over the head slot, which helped protect the delicate magnetic medium from dust and damage, and a sliding write protection tab, which was far more convenient than the adhesive tabs used with earlier disks.
-The large market share of the well-established 5¼-inch format made it difficult for these diverse mutually-incompatible new formats to gain significant market share.
-A variant on the Sony design, introduced in 1982 by many manufacturers, was then rapidly adopted.
+The established market for the 5¼-inch format made it difficult for these mutually incompatible new formats to gain significant market share.
+A variant on the Sony design, introduced in 1983 by many manufacturers, was then rapidly adopted.
 By 1988, the 3½-inch was outselling the 5¼-inch.